 An area I see young leaders often miss it is in their delivery of truth.
 Truth is received in the manner it is delivered.
 The Word of God is truth.
 It is also a sword, a double edged one at that.
 Truth should never be delivered with the intention of “straightening someone out,” or “correcting someone.”
 Let me explain:

-This is the most misused misinterpreted and misunderstood scripture in the New Testament to justify the Bible bashing, finger pointing, and judgmental approach to correcting people in the name of God.
-Actually it is a self-centered, self-righteous assault on people that comes from not understanding their identity in Christ and opens one up to the influence of religious spirits.
+Many times this scripture is used to justify the Bible bashing, finger pointing, and judgmental approach to correcting people in the name of God.
+Usually it is a self-centered, self-righteous assault on people that comes from not understanding their identity in Christ and opens one up to the influence of religious spirits.

 If we are not imparting God’s grace, communicating God’s heart, and being a vessel of God’s love, we should remain silent.
 If we can’t correct that on the spot we may need to stop and reschedule a time to finish the conversation giving us time to pray or seek council from another leader.
 Don’t be pressured into speaking when you know your heart isn’t right.